List of Courage the Cowardly Dog characters: The Sandman

-Sandman is the king of sleep who resides in a tall castle that is made of sand in the middle of a forest, counting sheep indefinitely in a futile attempt to go to sleep.
-After stealing Muriel's "sleep" to cure his insomnia, which rendered Muriel sleepless, Courage tracked him down to retrieve it.
-After a prolonged chase, Courage found the Sandman's lost teddy bear under his mattress.
-With his beloved stuffed animal back, Sandman willingly returned Muriel's "sleep".
+The Sandman (voiced by David Saire) is the king of sleep who resides in a tall castle made of sand in the middle of a forest, counting sheep indefinitely in a futile attempt to go to sleep.
+After stealing Muriel's "sleep" to cure his insomnia, which renders Muriel sleepless, Courage tracks Sandman down to retrieve it.
+After a prolonged chase, Courage finds the Sandman's lost teddy bear under his mattress.
+With his beloved stuffed animal back, Sandman willingly returns Muriel's sleep.